-But if you do want a dedicated graphics card, there are several ultrabooks that feature a card with its own memory.
-You should also find ultrabooks that let you upgrade to 8GB of memory, making your computer smooth and efficient.
-And since these are ultrabooks by name, they have a battery life of at least five hours.
+If you want a dedicated graphics card for graphics-intensive gaming or video-editing work, look for an ultrabook that features a card with its own memory (GPU or video RAM) that is separate from general system memory (RAM).
+You should also find models that let you upgrade to 8GB of system RAM, making your computer smooth and efficient.
+The “ultra” in ultrabook stands for more than ultrathin and ultralight: to merit the name, ultrabooks must also have an ultralong battery life of at least five hours.

-Like all mobile computers, standard features include Wi-Fi capabilities, a webcam, mic and a memory card reader.
-You should look for ultrabooks that have USB 3.0 ports that are 10 times faster at transferring data than the USB 2.0 ports.
-Thunderbolt ports allow you to connect up to six peripherals from the one port.
-And if you want to fork out the extra money – usually around $70 – you can add an external optical drive along with your slim laptop.
+As with all mobile computers, standard features include Wi-Fi capabilities, a webcam, Bluetooth support and a memory card reader.
+Look for an ultrabook that has USB 3.0 ports, which are 10 times as fast at transferring data than the USB 2.0 ports.
+Optional Thunderbolt ports also allow you to connect up to six peripherals from the one port.
+With the prevalence of touchscreens on the rise, some innovative ultrabook designs let you fold away the keyboard entirely when it isn’t needed.

 Help & Support

-Laptop technology is ever changing, so you want to find a manufacturer that makes it easy to find BIOS and driver updates and downloads.
-All the ultrabooks we looked at have at least a one-year warranty, the best ones giving you up to three years.
-And we know that you don't have time to waste if you should need help from the manufacturer, so we look at companies that quickly respond to questions and concerns.
+Laptop technology is always changing, so look for a manufacturer that makes it easy to find BIOS and driver updates and downloads.
+All of the ultrabooks we looked at have at least a one-year warranty, but the best systems give you up to three years.
+And we know that you don't have time to waste if you should need help from the manufacturer, so we look for companies that respond to questions and concerns quickly and helpfully.

-In just a few years, ultrabooks have become a powerful that is comparable to many gaming machines.
-These thin laptops are packed with enough CPU power, storage space and memory to let you edit photos and videos or play video games like Borderlands 2 or Battlefield 3.
-Ultrabooks are a perfect combination of performance and design, which makes them easy to take with you.
+In just a few years, ultrabooks have become a powerful class of laptops that balance portability and performance.
+These thin laptops are packed with enough CPU power, storage space and memory to let you edit photos and videos or play graphically intensive PC games.

 At TopTenREVIEWS We Do the Research So You Don’t Have To.™